Sayed94h/restful-courses/README.md

 # restful-courses
-Practicing and learning the server side programming with Node.JS
+Practicing and learning the server side programming with Node.JS and HTTP methods

+#### We also practice:
+- team work
+- collaboration
+- communication
+- Project planning
+- Task management

-Have a look at our [development strategy](./project-planning/development-strategy.md)
+Have a look at our [development strategy](./project-planning/development-strategy.md) [Here](https://sayed94h.github.io/restful-courses/public/) you can visit this website or visit this project live

 ## Contributers are: